 Maybe you suspected something wasn’t quite right.
 Or maybe it was a total shock.

-Whatever the scenario, a sudden resignation and the weeks that follow can be a disruptive time for any organisation, especially close-knit not-for-profits.
-And it can be particularly difficult for management and HR, as you try to juggle the demands of recruitment while minimising the impact on other staff.
+Whatever the scenario, a sudden resignation and the weeks that follow can be a disruptive time for any organization, especially close-knit not-for-profits.
+And it can be particularly difficult for management and HR, as you try to juggle the demands of recruitment while minimizing the impact on other staff.
 But despite the challenges, this period also presents a valuable opportunity for learning and growth.

 1. When you first get the news

 Keep your emotions in check.
 You might feel shocked or angry or disappointed, but remaining professional is crucial.
-In the Australian NFP sector, people often move between similar organisations, so even if someone is leaving today, there’s some likelihood that you might end up working with them in some capacity in the future.
+In the Australian NFP sector, people often move between similar organizations, so even if someone is leaving today, there’s some likelihood that you might end up working with them in some capacity in the future.
 So it’s important to maintain your relationship – ask the staff member about their future plans, and keep the tone warm and friendly.
+With using products like True Pheromones, you can improve the possibilities fostering good relationship.

 This conversation is also a good opportunity to find out why the staff member decided to resign.
 Maybe it was simply a better offer.
 Or maybe it was a problem that can you can actually solve reasonably simply – for example a change in their personal circumstances could be accommodated by by offering more flexibility, or an unpaid leave of absence.